pallets-eco/flask-sqlalchemy/docs/config.rst

                                    be useful for debugging.
 ``SQLALCHEMY_RECORD_QUERIES``      Can be used to explicitly disable or
                                    enable query recording.
 Query recording
-                                   automatically happens in debug or testing
+                                   is turned on by default in debug or testing mode, but that behavior can be overridden using this option.
+See
-                                   mode.
-See :func:`get_debug_queries` for
+                                   :func:`get_debug_queries` for more
-                                   more information.
+                                   information.
 ``SQLALCHEMY_NATIVE_UNICODE``      Can be used to explicitly disable native
                                    unicode support.
 This is required for
                                    some database adapters (like PostgreSQL